 Any applicant whose request for Special Test Arrangements (ADA, ESL, Religious, or Test by Exception) is denied may request reconsideration of the denial by the ATCB Board of Directors.
-Any such request must be made in writing to the National Office and must be postmarked no later than seven (7) days after receipt of the denial notice.
+Any such request must be made in writing to the National Office at exams@atcb.org and must be dated no later than seven (7) days after receiving the denial notice.
 The decision on reconsideration is final.